 Suggested reading: Knowing the common problems that your brand development strategy is meant to solve is, safe to say, ideal!
-Find out what that looks like with our blog 5 Challenges Your Brand Development Strategies Should Solve!
+Find out what that looks like with our blog, 5 Challenges Your Brand Development Strategies Should Solve!

 Step 1: Assess your brand assets

-- A digital asset management (DAM) system: A DAM is a powerhouse of a repository system that helps you store, centralise, manage, AND update all of your brand assets within the one reliable platform.
+- A digital asset management (DAM) system: A DAM is a powerhouse of a repository system that helps you store, centralise, manage, AND update all of your brand assets within one reliable platform.

 Step 2: Prioritise your team’s workflows

 Remember what we said about the importance of paying attention to how your teams work in influencing your brand development strategy?
-Of course you do, it was only 100 words ago!
+Of course, you do.
+It was only 100 words ago!
 Well, we’re mentioning the point again because it is just that important to prioritise.
 Streamlining your teams’ workflows and processes will automatically streamline how effective your branding is.